Milton-Fernandez/code_challenge/README.md

 - [PostrgeSQL](https://www.postgresql.org/)
 - [Nodemon](https://nodemon.io/)

+## API Key
+Create a env file to hold api field

 ## Create database and table

 Create a new database called `book` and create a `user`,`review`,and `nyt_api` table: